 Subscription Services

 In the B2C space, subscription services such as Spotify and Amazon Prime use deep algorithmic personalization to form a relationship with users.
+Spotify’s DJ X knows exactly what I need to hear and when I need to hear it.
 Even if you don’t speak to a salesperson, the platform examines your habits and serves you what you need so that you stay subscribed.

 Another example would be Google.
-How many of us use Google for the seamless integration between each of its apps and services?
+Raise your hand if you use Google for the seamless integration between each of its apps and services?
+My hand is fully in the air.
 The search engine examines your behavior to deliver personalized content and search results across all of its products.

 Local Businesses

-Local businesses such as hair salons, coffee shops, bakeries, and tailors (as mentioned above) use relationship selling to keep you coming back.
-For instance, a hairstylist might remember your previous styling preferences and automatically create that style without you needing to tell them.
+Local businesses such as nail salons, coffee shops, bakeries, and tailors (as mentioned above) use relationship selling to keep you coming back.
+For instance, if you’re a creature of habit like me, your nail tech might automatically reach for your favorite nail polish without thinking about it.
 They might also remember your name and details of your life to forge a personal connection.

 The relationship selling process may look different depending on the industry, but no matter what, it’s composed of similar steps.
 Let’s take a look below.